 He becomes so angry and bitter that when the kindhearted Bishop Myriel takes him in, he steals the man's silverware, and later, a young boy's silver coin.
 The Bishop saves Valjean from the police and inspires him to repent and make an honest man of himself.

 Valjean decides to return the silver coin he stole, then finds that the theft has been reported.
 Another conviction would result in a life sentence, so he goes on the lam.
 Using the alias Monsieur Madeleine, Valjean follows the Bishop's advice and reinvents himself as an honest, productive citizen.

-When Valjean has the chance to kill Javert and escape, he refuses to do so, and for the first time, the policeman recognizes the immorality of the law to which he has dedicated his life.
+When Valjean has a chance to kill Javert and escape, he refuses to do so, and for the first time, the policeman recognizes the immorality of the law to which he has dedicated his life.
 It drives him to suicide.

 In addition to the story of Jean Valjean and Inspector Javert, Les Miserables follows many other characters, who also face the specter of social injustice.